-A celebration of Leone's work with his many colleagues, collaborators and students will take place during the 6th Asian Conference on Coordination Chemistry as part of the RACI Centenary Congress in July 2017.
+A celebration of Leone's work with his many colleagues, collaborators and students took place during the 6th Asian Conference on Coordination Chemistry as part of the RACI Centenary Congress in July 2017.

 Leone's wife Vivien has written the following obituary which appeared in The Western Australian newspaper.

 Leone Spiccia was a world-renowned Australian research scientist, who worked on the forefront of sustainable energy, medical diagnostic and therapeutic technologies.
 For his contribution to the field of inorganic, medicinal and materials chemistry he received a number of prestigious domestic and international awards that recognise his research contributions made over the years.
 These included: The Forschungszentrum Dresden Rossendorf Fellow (Germany, 2007), the Senior Research Award from the Alexander von Humboldt Foundation (Germany, 2010), The RACI HG Smith Medal (Australia, 2012), Honorary Appointed Professor in the Catalysis Research Centre at Hokkaido University (Japan, 2012), The RACI Inorganic Division Burrows Award (Australia, 2013), an ARC Discovery Outstanding Researcher Award (Australia, 2013) and a Helmholtz International Fellowship (German, 2014).
 He published over 315 refereed papers and lodged 4 patents.